0xtaufeeq/Spotify-Clone/README.md

 # Theme

-The theme for this website is a spotify,s web player.
+The theme for this website is a spotify's web player.

 ## Rules